openownership/data-standard/docs/schema/guidance/repr-nominations.rst

 --------
 In this documentation the term ‘nominee arrangement’ refers to an agreement between parties where one (the nominator) instructs the other (the nominee) to act on their behalf in a specified capacity.

 BODS can be used to represent the beneficial ownership of entities via nominee arrangements.
-Nominee arrangements are represented by an Entity statement.
+Nominee arrangements are represented by an Entity Statement.

 When representing nominee arrangements: